Birda Logo

 Breeding

 A polygynous species, the Cape weaver male may court up to seven females in a single season.
-Males construct multiple nests within their territories, which they defend with vigor.
+Males construct multiple nests within their territories, which they defend with vigour.
 Females inspect the nests' craftsmanship before mating.
 The nests, kidney-shaped and waterproof, are woven from broad grass or reed strips.
 The female lines the interior with fine grass and feathers once she accepts a nest.
 Clutches typically consist of 2-5 eggs, with the female incubating them for approximately two weeks.
 Chicks fledge at about 17 days old.
 The species is known to be parasitized by the diederik cuckoo and may suffer from mite and tick infestations.

 Diet and Feeding